OS4EQ/fala-saude/README.md

 # About Fala Saude

 Fala Saude is a web application built for [DAHW Brazil](https://www.dahw.org.br).
 The web application was designed to provide interactive audible content about leprosy to health workers in Brazil.
+Fala Saude is based on the [AUMA](https://github.com/OSEQorg/auma.js) framework.

+You can check outv the web app at [https://oseqorg.github.io/fala-saude/](https://oseqorg.github.io/fala-saude/)